einar-saukas/ZX0/README.md

 In previous example, suppose the action game now stores level-specific sprites in the memory area from address 33000 to 33511 (512 bytes), just before generic sprites that are stored from address 33512 to 34535 (1024 bytes).
-In this case, these generic sprites could be used as sufix when compressing and decompressing level-specific data as needed, in an attempt to improve compression.
-To compress each level using "generic.gfx" as a 1024 bytes sufix, use the command-line compressor as follows:
+In this case, these generic sprites could be used as suffix when compressing and decompressing level-specific data as needed, in an attempt to improve compression.
+To compress each level using "generic.gfx" as a 1024 bytes suffix, use the command-line compressor as follows:

 ```
-copy /b "level_1.gfx+generic.gfx level_1_sufixed.gfx
+copy /b "level_1.gfx+generic.gfx level_1_suffixed.gfx
-zx0 -b +1024 level_1_sufixed.gfx
+zx0 -b +1024 level_1_suffixed.gfx

-copy /b "level_2.gfx+generic.gfx level_2_sufixed.gfx
+copy /b "level_2.gfx+generic.gfx level_2_suffixed.gfx
-zx0 -b +1024 level_2_sufixed.gfx
+zx0 -b +1024 level_2_suffixed.gfx

-copy /b "level_3.gfx+generic.gfx level_3_sufixed.gfx
+copy /b "level_3.gfx+generic.gfx level_3_suffixed.gfx
-zx0 -b +1024 level_3_sufixed.gfx
+zx0 -b +1024 level_3_suffixed.gfx
 ```

 To decompress it later, use the backwards variant of the Assembly decompressor.
-In this case, if you compile a "backwards" decompressor routine to address 64000, and load compressed file "level_1_sufixed.gfx.zx0" (with 217 bytes) to address 39000 for instance, decompressing it will require the following code:
+In this case, if you compile a "backwards" decompressor routine to address 64000, and load compressed file "level_1_suffixed.gfx.zx0" (with 217 bytes) to address 39000 for instance, decompressing it will require the following code:

 ```
-    LD    HL, 39000+217-1  ; source (last address of "level_1_sufixed.gfx.zx0")
+    LD    HL, 39000+217-1  ; source (last address of "level_1_suffixed.gfx.zx0")
     LD    DE, 33000+512-1  ; target (last address of level-specific data)
     CALL  64000            ; backwards decompress routine
 ```

-Analogously, decompression will only work properly if exactly the same sufix data is present in the memory area immediately following the decompression area.
+Analogously, decompression will only work properly if exactly the same suffix data is present in the memory area immediately following the decompression area.
-Therefore you must be extremely careful to ensure the sufix area does not store variables, self-modifying code, or anything else that may change sufix content between compression and decompression.
-Also don't forget to recompress your files whenever you modify a sufix!
+Therefore you must be extremely careful to ensure the suffix area does not store variables, self-modifying code, or anything else that may change suffix content between compression and decompression.
+Also don't forget to recompress your files whenever you modify a suffix!

 Also if you are using "in-place" decompression, you must leave a small margin of "delta" bytes of compressed data just before the decompression area.